Active fire protection: Standpipe

 Standpipes are installed in most large, multistory buildings.
 There are two types of standpipes: dry and wet.
 Most standpipes are dry systems and cannot be used by the public.
 Dry systems require a fire engine to pump water into the system.
 Most dry systems do not have pre-connected hoses and require firefighters to bring in the hose.
 In wet systems, there is always water in the pipes and they can be used by anyone.
 Wet systems will have hoses so building occupants can try and extinguish fires.
 Wet systems are becoming less common with the increase in number of sprinkler systems being installed.
+In some systems, firefighters have the option of pumping a Fire Department Connection (FDC) which will increase the water pressure at a standpipe in the event of a fire pump failure or loss of pressure.
+Typically, these systems pressurize the sprinkler system or the standpipe but not both at the same time.

 Automatic fire suppression

-Automatic control means are any form of suppression that requires no human intervention these can include a fire sprinkler system, a gaseous clean agent, or Automatic foam suppression system.
+Automatic control means are any form of suppression that requires no human intervention these can include a fire sprinkler system, a gaseous clean agent, or automatic foam suppression system.
 Most automatic suppression systems would be found in large commercial kitchens or other high-risk areas.